MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 You could experience downtime when your connector updates if:

 - You only have one connector.
-A second connector and [create a connector group](application-proxy-connector-groups.md) are recommended to avoid downtime and provide higher availability.
+A second connector and a connector group are recommended to avoid downtime and provide higher availability.
 - A connector was in the middle of a transaction when the update began.
 Although the initial transaction is lost, your browser should automatically retry the operation or you can refresh your page.
 When the request is resent, the traffic is routed to a backup connector.

-To see information about previously released versions and what changes they include, see [Application proxy- Version Release History](application-proxy-release-version-history.md).
+To see information about previously released versions and what changes they include, see [Application proxy- Version Release History](reference-version-history.md).

 ## Creating connector groups

 Connector groups enable you to assign specific connectors to serve specific applications.
-You can group many connectors together, and then assign each application to a group.
+You can group many connectors together, and then assign each resource or application to a group.

 Connector groups make it easier to manage large deployments.
-They also improve latency for tenants that have applications hosted in different regions, because you can create location-based connector groups to serve only local applications.
+They also improve latency for tenants that have resources and applications hosted in different regions, because you can create location-based connector groups to serve only local applications.

-To learn more about connector groups, see [Publish applications on separate networks and locations using connector groups](application-proxy-connector-groups.md).
+To learn more about connector groups, see [Publish applications on separate networks and locations using connector groups](concepts-connector-groups.md).

 ## Capacity planning